The Dilemma of Manual Testing

 Technology is always an important factor in creating great visual testing applications.
 However it is also essential that these solutions also address the unique needs of ecommerce businesses, for example the flexibility to create personalized tests for important use cases such as checkout, catalog navigation, account management, keyword search, and more.

 A visual testing tool should allow testing across various device, browser and screen sizes, taking into consideration the testing needs for multi-country ecommerce sites.
 The ability to test websites in different geographical locations allows quick detection of unintentional UI errors that may occur during campaign executions or catalog changes for multiple markets.

 User-friendliness is an important factor; the visual tests and simulation of online user actions should be simple to configure, customize and to get up and running.
 In addition to its visual testing features, dashboard and visualization features can greatly help online businesses to actively monitor their web UI/UX in real-time.

-There are certainly quite a number of factors to consider when choosing a Visual UI testing solution for your business.
-Want to know more about Visual Testing for your ecommerce?
-Reach out to us and we'll be happy to help you in your journey.
+There are certainly quite a number of factors to consider when choosing a testing solution for your business.
+Reach out to us and we’ll be happy to help you in your ecommerce testing journey.